 The Naujaat project is also subject to an additional 3% NSR on metals and a 3% gross production royalty ("GPR") on industrial minerals, including diamonds.
-Effective November 21, 2016, the Company reached an agreement with the underlying royalty holder where each of the NSR and GPR may be reduced to from 3% to 1% subject to future contingent cash payments totaling \$5.15 million and future staged exploration expenditures totaling \$20 million.
+Effective November 21, 2016, the Company reached an agreement with the underlying royalty holder where each of the NSR and GPR may be reduced to from 3% to 1% subject to future contingent cash payments totaling \$5.15 million and future staged exploration expenditures totalling \$20 million.

-Effective June 1, 2020 the Company entered into an option agreement with EHR Resources Ltd. ("EHR") to fund further evaluation of the project.
-Under the terms of the option agreement, EHR can earn a 40% interest in the project by investing \$5,600,000 to collect a 1,500 to 2,000 tonne preliminary bulk sample during the 2021 summer field season.
-As part of the agreement, EHR advanced \$300,000 (non-refundable) to be used by North Arrow, as operator, to position fuel and other items by sealift in 2020 (complete).
-A condition of the option is that EHR must complete a financing sufficient to fund the remaining \$5,300,000 required under the terms of the option agreement (completed).
-The Company and EHR have also entered into a non-binding letter of intent to negotiate a second option agreement under which EHR may elect, after completing the 2021 preliminary bulk sample, to earn an additional 20% interest in the Q1-4 diamond deposit by funding the collection of a 10,000 tonne bulk sample.
+Effective June 1, 2020 the Company entered into an option agreement with Burgundy Diamond Mines Limited ("Burgundy") (previously EHR Resources Ltd.) to fund further evaluation of the project.
+Under the terms of the option agreement, Burgundy can earn a 40% interest in the project by investing \$5,600,000 to collect a 1,500 to 2,000 tonne preliminary bulk sample during the 2021 summer field season.
+As part of the agreement, Burgundy has, as at January 31, 2021, advanced \$441,000 to be used by North Arrow, as operator, to prepare for the bulk sample program.
+A condition of the option is that Burgundy must complete a financing sufficient to fund the full \$5,600,000 required under the terms of the option agreement (completed).
+The Company and Burgundy have also entered into a non-binding letter of intent to negotiate a second option agreement under which Burgundy may elect, after completing the 2021 preliminary bulk sample, to earn an additional 20% interest in the Q1-4 diamond deposit by funding the collection of a 10,000 tonne bulk sample.